primer/doctocat/CONTRIBUTING.md

 title: Contributing
 ---

-If you've made it this far, thank you!
 We appreciate your contribution and hope that this document helps you along the way.
 If you have any questions or problems, don't hesitate to [file an issue](https://github.com/primer/gatsby-theme-primer/issues/new).

 ## Local development